petereg92/DateFixer/README.md

 # DateFixer

-A console app for fixing formatting and spelling issues made in a particular directory.
+A console app for fixing formatting and spelling mistakes in the directory where I record my utility payments.